 To say they will all behave exactly the same isn't very realistic.

-So I decided to find out how my boys interacted with dogs they weren't already familiar with.
+So I decided to find out how my boys interacted with dogs they weren't already familiar with outside their usual environment.

 As expected, they were comfortable and outgoing with each dog they met.

-It didn't matter what breed, or how big or small, they got along as if they had been friends forever.
+It didn't matter what breed, or how big or little, they got along as if they had been friends forever.

 They approached most of the dogs without hesitation, and carried on as if they didn't have a care in the world.